Google expanding again in Seattle, with new tower next to Amazon

 The Silicon Valley tech giant is going to take over a new 12-story, 322,000-square-foot office tower planned at the prominent corner of Mercer Street and Westlake Avenue in South Lake Union, across the street from a large Google office development being built now.

-Paul Allen’s Vulcan Real Estate, which built the majority of South Lake Union’s tech center – from Amazon’s headquarters to new Facebook offices to the Google project underway now – is handling the latest Google development, as well, and announced the plans Tuesday.
+Paul Allen’s Vulcan Real Estate, which built the majority of South Lake Union’s tech center – from Amazon’s headquarters to new Facebook offices to the Google project underway now – is handling the latest Google development as well, and announced the plans Tuesday.

-The newest Google office, valued at $88.5 million, will replace a block of three buildings that includes the large Guitar Center store, Uptown Espresso and the brown Clements Rice office building.
+The newest Google office, with construction costs estimated at $88.5 million, will replace a block of three buildings that includes the large Guitar Center store, Uptown Espresso and the brown Clements Rice office building.
 It will be separated by an alley from Amazon’s Wainwright building, which was part of the company’s first headquarters block that opened at the beginning of this decade.

 Most Read Business Stories